Lahav Shani

-Lahav Shani (להב שני; born 7 January 1989, Tel Aviv) is an Israeli conductor and pianist.
+Lahav Shani (להב שני; born 7 January 1989) is an Israeli conductor, pianist and double bassist.
+He is the music director of the Israel Philharmonic Orchestra.

 Biography

-Shani is the son of Michael Shani, a choral conductor.
+Lahav Shani was born in Tel Aviv, the son of Michael Shani, a choral conductor.
 He began piano lessons at age 6 with Hannah Shalgi.
 He continued his piano studies from Arie Vardi at the Buchmann-Mehta School of Music in Tel Aviv.
 He subsequently studied double bass with Teddy Kling, the former principal bassist of the Israel Philharmonic Orchestra.
 Shani continued further music studies at the Hochschule für Musik "Hanns Eisler" Berlin, where his teachers included Christian Ehwald (orchestral conducting) and Fabio Bidini (piano).
 Daniel Barenboim has served as a conducting mentor for Shani.